What Is A Fair Consignment Percentage?

 Calculating Consignment Profits

-To calculate your earnings from consignment sales, simply multiply the consignment percentage by the total sale price of your item.
-For example, if you have a 60% consignment rate and your item sold for $500, your earnings would be:
+To calculate the share from a consignment sale, simply multiply the consignment percentage by the total sale price of the item.
+For example, with a 60% payout rate and an item sold for $500, the earnings would be:

 Consignor's Earnings = 0.6 × $500 = $300

-This formula provides a quick way to estimate your earnings and helps set clear financial expectations for both consignors and consignees.
+This formula provides a quick way to estimate earnings and helps set clear financial expectations for consignors and consignees.

 Consignment Software for Managing Percentages

-Click here to try BCSS for free and see how it can help manage your consignor percentages and sales efficiently.
+Click here to try BCSS for free and see how it can help manage your consignor percentages and sales efficiently, or watch a short video.